 There were albergue hits and misses on the Norte just like there were on the Frances, but I think I had a few more hits this time around.
 Since I’ve been home, several people have asked for my own recommendations, and I decided to put together a little list.
 It’s important to remember that, as with anything, a lot of an experience with a place is personal, and can be influenced by so many different things- the people you’re with, the mood you’re in, the weather that day, how much your feet hurt.

-But I definitely had my favorites and here they are, my top 5 favorite albergues on the Camino del Norte, along with a few notes about each of them:
+But I definitely had my favorites and here they are, my favorite albergues on the Camino del Norte!

 1. Albergue St Martin (just before the town of Orio)

 This is where I stayed on my second night of the Camino del Norte.
 Stopping at this albergue after staying in San Sebastian the night before makes for a short second stage, but do yourself a favor and go easy on your feet at the beginning of your pilgrimage.
 This albergue is situated in the middle of truly majestic, rolling hills, has a wonderfully warm hospitalera, and a sloping green lawn with lounge chairs and tire swings.
 The bunks are tucked away into semi-private sections of a much larger room, and the showers are clean and spacious.
 A separate building sits out on the hillside, with a kitchen and a large dining space, as well as an outdoor table on the terrace.

 For an additional cost, pilgrims have the option of a communal, home-cooked dinner.
 I’d already eaten a large lunch and had bought my own supplies for dinner, but I heard from other pilgrims that the meal was outstanding.

 Tip: If you’re lucky, the hospitalera’s granddaughter will be around to give you a tour of the treehouse.